CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/HTTP.md

 <figure align="center">
     <img src="../../imgs/url_structure.webp" width="85%">
-<figcaption>diagram of an HTTP request</figcaption>
+<figcaption>Diagram Of An HTTP Request</figcaption>
 </figure>

 ## Additional reading

-[Here is](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) a really good read that mirrors what was said in this document
+[Here is](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) a really good read that mirrors what was said in this document.

 [Here is](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) a list of all HTTP headers.